NEW YORK SUPREME COURT, COMMERCIAL DIVISION DENIES CREDIT SUISSE'S PETITION TO VACATE $1 MILLION FINRA AWARD FOR UNPAID DEFERRED COMPENSATION

-The attorneys at Lax & Neville LLP have represented hundreds of registered representatives in their transitions between firms, including many registered representatives from Barclays Wealth Management.
+Our team at Lax & Neville LLP has represented hundreds of registered representatives in their transitions between firms, including many registered representatives from Barclays Wealth Management.
 When a broker-dealer, such as Barclays sells its wealth management business, that transaction may create many legal issues for its registered representatives and their clients.
 If you are a Barclays Wealth Management registered representative with questions regarding the implications of Stifel’s acquisition of Barclays Wealth Management and potentially transitioning to a new firm, call our offices today at (212) 696-1999.

 "CLAIMS AGAINST GILFORD SECURITIES AND ADAM F. COBLIN"